Keeping Things Cool

 Last Friday there were five more candles on my birthday cake than there were when I started this blog.
 Yup, it’s that time of year.
 Time to sing the song, put on the birthday hat, and celebrate.
 Which all happened after a day of zooming back and forth across the state.

 When everyone had reconvene back at the house in the early evening we popped over the bridge to the Blue Heron Restaurant for cocktails and hors d’oeuvre.
-Shawn had a fabu dinner planned at home for later, but I wanted a little bit of an adult beverage sparkle as well as a few foods I was unlikely to cook at home.
+My husband had a fabu dinner planned at home for later, but I wanted a little bit of an adult beverage sparkle as well as a few foods I was unlikely to cook at home.
 Their hand cut french fries with homemade truffle mayo are swoon-worthy, as are their chickpea coated fried calamari.

 2 Comments